Franklin High School

 Franklin Scholarship Directory

-Start here for the most up to date listings in the Master List and links to applications on the Schoology page:
+Start here for links to applications on the Schoology page:

 Alumni Association Scholarships